Sharia savings accounts at Raisin UK

-Yes, anyone can make a deposit into a Sharia savings product as long as you meet the eligibility criteria, as with applying for any savings product on the Raisin UK savings marketplace.
+Yes, anyone can open a Sharia savings account as long as you meet the eligibility criteria, as with applying for any savings account on the Raisin UK savings marketplace.
 You can find out more about our eligibility in our FAQs.

 Are deposits into Sharia accounts protected?

 Yes, Sharia-compliant savings accounts are protected in the same way as other savings accounts, meaning that your capital isn’t at risk.
 For example, deposits into savings accounts on our marketplace from UK Sharia-compliant banks are protected by the FSCS up to £85,000 per person, per banking group.

 Why should I consider a Sharia savings account?

 There are ethical benefits to opening a Sharia savings account that may be appealing to those of many faiths, as well as secular savers.
 This is particularly applicable if you have concerns over the types of businesses that a bank may be involved in.

 Opening and managing such a savings account should feel familiar if you’ve opened any other type of savings account.
 Most of the processes are the same, but some of the terminology and ethics may be different.

 How to ensure a savings account is fully Sharia compliant?